mmyros/mmyros.github.io/github_io/pandas1.md

+# Pandas tools you didn’t know you needed 1: Apply

 Dataframe rows can contain arrays rather than a single value.
 This is the case with Datajoint's "blobs."
 Let's examine an instance of such a dataframe I fetched from a datajoint table:

 |    | fid                       | brain_region   |   single_unit |   single_unit_phy | spike_time                                                               | waveform   | snr   |